The State of Gun Violence in Charlottesville & Albemarle

 department visits which aligns with national trends of decreased

-the firearm injury rate began trending upward.
+2021, the firearm injury rate began trending upward.
+The year with the

 Data Notes